mrnorman/YAKL/README.md

   * You can call `gator_init()` from `gator_mod` to initialize YAKL's pool allocator from Fortran code.
   * Call `gator_finalize()` to deallocate YAKL's runtime pool and other miscellaneous data
   * When you specify `-DYAKL_MANAGED_MEMORY -DYAKL_ARCH_CUDA`, all `gator_allocate(...)` calls will not only use CUDA Managed Memory but will also map that data in OpenACC and OpenMP offload runtimes so that the data will be left alone in the offload runtimes and left for the CUDA runtime to manage instead.
-    * This allows you to use OpenACC and OpenMP offload without any data statements and still get efficient runtime and correct results.
+    * This allows you to use OpenACC and OpenMP offload without any data statements and still get [somewhat] efficient runtime and correct results.
     * This is accomplished with `acc_map_data(...)` in OpenACC and `omp_target_associate_ptr(...)` in OpenMP 4.5+
-    * With OpenACC, this happens automatically, but with OpenMP offload, you need to also specify `-D_OPEMP45`
+    * With OpenACC, this happens automatically, but with OpenMP offload, you need to also specify `-D_OPENMP45` in your compile flags
 * **Limited Fortran Intrinsics**: To help the code look more like Fortran when desired
   * A limited library of Fortran intrinsic functions (a reduced set, not all Fortran intrinsics)
   * Most intrinsics operator on Fortran-style and C-style arrays on the heap and on the stack
-  * Some intrinsics (like `pack`) only operate in host memory
+  * Some intrinsics (like `pack`) only operate in host memory at the moment
 * **Multi-Dimensional Arrays**: A C-style `Array` class for allocated multi-dimensional array data
   * Only one memory layout is supported for simplicity: contiguous with the right-most index varying the fastest
     * This makes library interoperability more straightforward